 If given half a chance, pigs will root through their food and make quite a mess with it.
 This is both a waste of food and a potential health hazard, as the food can then get moldy and/or attract additional insects and rodents to the pen.

 Automatic waterers are also an excellent addition to the pen.
-These are relatively inexpensive, about $15-$20 for a good one, but they do require a garden hose.
+These are relatively inexpensive, between $15 and $20 for a good one, but they do require a garden hose.
 The waterer itself is a metal spout that is activated by a pig biting down on a metal plunger (as seen on the right), which then squirts water into the pig's mouth.
 This will ensure that the pig always has fresh water to drink and keep them from trying to wallow in their drinking water.

 These Are the Basic Building Blocks, Now It's Time for Research